-The bill, if enacted, will allow Iowa-born adult adopted people to request and obtain their own original birth certificates, subject to the right of a birthparent to redact information on the record.
+The law allows Iowa-born adult adopted people to request and obtain their own original birth certificates, subject to the right of a birthparent to redact information on the record and on medical history forms.

 Who can request a copy of the original birth certificate?

-The bill initially creates three categories of people who can request a copy of the adopted person’s original birth certificate:
+The law creates two general categories of people who can request a copy of the adopted person’s original birth certificate:

 If the adopted person is deceased, an “entitled person” may request a copy of the OBC.
 An entitled person is defined as “the spouse . . . or an adult related to the adopted person . . . within the second degree of consanguinity.”
 This means a spouse as well as great grandparents, great grandchildren, aunts, uncles, nieces, nephews, grandparents, parents, siblings, and children of the adopted person.